Encastellation: France

 In France, encastellation began in the north, in Normandy and Anjou, under the direction both of local barons as well as the Duke of Normandy and the Count of Anjou.
 Most of these castles were of the motte-and-bailey type, which could be constructed with ease in a few months.
 Stone castles, however, were built before the end of the tenth century in Anjou.
-These were originally nothing more than towers, donjons (from whence dungeon) or keeps.
+These were originally nothing more than towers, donjons (whence dungeon) or keeps.
 The reason for this proliferation was to provide oneself with protection in times of war, primarily as a place of refuge, but also as a strategic headquarters: a place from which to sally forth to raid and plunder before retreating to safety (again, the castle).
 For example, in Normandy:

 From Normandy and Anjou, encastellation spread to the Loire Valley.
 In Poitou, there were thirty nine castles by the eleventh century, the constructions primarily of local magnates.
 Fortification had briskly increased in Gaul during the Viking Age (see Edict of Pistres) and this merely continued apace while the Carolingian dynasty declined in importance and regional control devolved to regional lords.

 In Languedoc and the south of France, there were more serious attempts, the Peace and Truce of God movements, to curb feudal warfare.
 But with the spread of heresy came the spread of castles as fortresses to which heretic barons could flee, such as the "five sons of Carcassonne."